solcr7/udacity_frogger/README.md

 ## Project Specifications:

-In order to pass the project you have to meet the following specifications:
+In order to pass the project I have to meet the following specifications:

 ### Error free code
 * The game functions correctly and runs error free